la2050/archive/_projects/2016/la-plaza-historic-paseo-walkway-downtowns-first-historic-pedestrian-pathway.md

   Union Station, El Pueblo, LA Plaza and Fort Moore.
 The Walkway will serve as a new gathering place for Angelenos and visitors to explore, experience and appreciate the city’s historical roots.
+project_proposal_impact:
+  - Cultural events
+  - Public/open streets gatherings
+  - Public transit riders
+  - >-
+    Transit-accessible housing and employment (the share of housing units and percentage of jobs that are located within a half-mile of transit)
 category: connect
 body_class: tangerine